Roltechreal/DSA-Project/README.md

 from the barchart above, it is seen that :
 1. In kaduna about 361 employees are paid salary
 2. In Abuja about 335 employees are paid salary
-3. In Lagos about 250 employees are paid salary
+3. In Lagos about 250 employees are paid salary.